michaeldorner/code-review-to-communication-network/README.md

 # Code Review To Communication Network

-Data collection pipeline for the study "The Upper Bound of Information Diffusion in Code Review"
+Data collection pipeline for the study "The Capability of Code Review as Communication Network"

 ## Introduction